La Scala Opera House and its museum in Milan

-A must-visit for music and history lovers!
+A perfect visit for art, history, and music lovers!

-What will you see inside the Theatre?
+What will you see during a La Scala tour?

-Is it worth to visit La Scala?
+Is worth to visit La Scala?

-🗓 Free cancellation
+Free cancellation

 Full refund for cancellation up to 72 hours before the tour begins.